shpml/fundamentals/05_chapter/06_exercise.md

 *Well done!
 The basics of the multi-column layout are all laid out.
 All that's left to finish are some visual elements, including color.*

-12) Assign img a width of 480px.
+12) Assign `img` a width of 480px.

-13) Flip to your HTML, and wrap a new div with the class "hero" around the main image.
+13) Flip to your HTML, and wrap a new `div` with the class "hero" around the main image.

-*Your img might freak out, but don't worry.
-It's because the "hero" div is grabbing the default div style written for your columns.*
+*Your `img` might freak out, but don't worry.
+It's because the "hero" `div` is grabbing the default `div style written for your columns.*

 14) Let's prevent that from happening.
-You need to counteract the styles set in the div selector by setting new styles for "hero."
+You need to counteract the styles set in the `div` selector by setting new styles for "hero."
 Set the "hero" class' width to 100%, its display to block, and its margin to 0.

-15) In your HTML, wrap a section around both divs: open it after the `</header>` closing tag, and close it before the opening `<footer>` tag.
+15) In your HTML, wrap a section around both `div`s: Open it after the `</header>` closing tag, and close it before the opening `<footer>` tag.

 16) Create a CSS style for the section.
 Set its background to #222222 and make its color white.
 Set the section's overflow to auto.

-17) Set the h2 color to pale yellow: #fffebb.
-Set h2's border-bottom to #fffebb as well.
+17) Set the `h2` color to pale yellow: #fffebb.
+Set `h2`'s `border-bottom` to #fffebb as well.

 18).
-Set the li color to black and its background to white.
+Set the `li` color to black and its background to white.

 Bravo!
 Well done.